 Industry Study

 Over the course of a generation, credit cards have become America’s most popular payment method.
-Three out of every four American consumers has a card (source).
+68% of American consumers has at least one active card (source).
 We spend trillions of dollars and take on billions of dollars of debt a year using hundreds of millions of credit cards.

 This industry study takes a deep dive into the credit card landscape and its effect on consumers’ personal finances.